best-trading-indicator-tools/10XReach/README.md

 *   Further improved by adding audio re-encoding instead of just copying the audio stream.
 *   Made more user-friendly by adding command-line options for single-file processing and auto-clearing of the output directory.
 *   Added optional background noise mixing (automatically detected from `sounds/background_noise.mp3`) for further audio differentiation.
 *   Addressed and fixed bugs, such as an initial gray screen issue caused by a previous speed adjustment filter (which has since been removed).
+*   **Added a Streamlit-based GUI (`video_gui.py`)**:
+    *   Allows drag-and-drop of up to 5 video files.
+    *   Provides an option for horizontal flipping.
+    *   Displays processing progress.
+    *   Enables downloading processed files as a `.zip` archive.